-Factbox: Where are people around the world protesting over George Floyd?
+Factbox: Where are people round the world protesting over George Floyd?

 SEOUL - March in support of U.S. demonstrations.

-SYDNEY - Australians to protest in solidarity with Black Lives Matter demonstrators in United States and indigenous Australians who died in custody.
-Authorities are seeking to block the rally citing the risk from COVID-19.
+SYDNEY - Tens of thousands of Australians plan to protest in solidarity with Black Lives Matter demonstrators and indigenous Australians who died in custody.
+Authorities are seeking to block the rallies citing the risk from COVID-19.

 Sunday, June 7

-BARCELONA/MADRID - Anti-racism protest in Barcelona and Madrid.
+BARCELONA/MADRID - Anti-racism protests in Barcelona and Madrid.

 BRUSSELS - Thousands expected to attend Black Lives Matter protest.

-BUDAPEST - Protest in solidarity with all victims of racism.
+BUDAPEST - Protest in solidarity with victims of racism.

 LONDON - Protesters due to rally outside U.S. Embassy.